sumitcoder01/food-delivery-app/README.md

 ## Deployment

-- **Backend**: Deploy the Node.js server on a platform like Heroku.
+- **Backend**: Deploy the Node.js server on a platform like Render.
 - **Frontend**: Deploy the React app on a platform like Netlify.
-Update the API URL in `client/src/utils/api.js` to the deployed backend URL.
+Update the API URL in `/src/constant/constant.js` to the deployed backend URL.

 ## Contributing